aosasona/hitlist-cli-v2/README.md

 ```

 If you need to report a bug, request a feature or request for help, contact **hit@hitlist.dev** or reach out to me on [Twitter](https://twitter.com/trulyao)

+> Version 3 will come with a lot of new features both for the CLI and web, stay tuned!